-The marine conditions experienced by fish after ocean entry, but before the fish re-enter freshwater to spawn, make up the Ocean Phase.
-Many of the indices from within the marine environment were positive over the past few years, including PDO, ONI, and Copepod Richness.
-However, SST exhibited increases in 2022; and it is uncertain how much of an impact his may have on Eulachon survival in the marine environment.
-Due to the generally favorable nature of marine indices in recent years, all brood years considered were ranked with a positive survival factor during the ocean phase of their life cycle and fish from these brood years were likely to experience relatively high survival rates within the marine environment.
-Additionally, fish from the 2018-2020 Brood Years have already been observed during the 2021 and 2022 spawning runs, providing further evidence for the forecasted contribution.
-The States conclude that the 2023 season is likely to support a similar abundance of adult Eulachon as that seen in the previous year (i.e., a neutral forecast).
+The marine conditions experienced by Eulachon after ocean entry, but before they re-enter freshwater to spawn, make up the ocean phase.
+Many of the indices from within the marine environment were positive over the past few years, including PDO, Oceanic Niño Index (ONI), and Copepod Richness.
+However, SST exhibited increases in 2022 and it is uncertain how much of an impact this may have on Eulachon survival in the marine environment.
+Due to the generally favorable nature of marine indices in recent years, all brood years in Table 3 were ranked with a positive survival factor during the ocean phase of their life cycle, and fish from these brood years were likely to experience relatively high survival rates within the marine environment.
+Additionally, fish from the 2018-2020 brood years have already been observed in relatively good numbers during the 2021 and 2022 spawning runs, providing further evidence for their forecasted contribution.
+The States concluded that the 2023 season is likely to see an abundance of adult Eulachon similar to the previous year (i.e., a neutral forecast).

-To continue building off the previous example, the evaluation of the neutral forecast would require states to take a precautionary approach and assume a negative forecast for the P3 indicator.
-This narrows the final selection for the 2023 season to Harvest Phase 2.
-In this Harvest Phase, managers would start the season targeting a 4% harvest rate and use information from the following section to inform commercial and recreational season setting as well as any in-season changes to the harvest phase selection.
+To continue building off the previous example, the neutral forecast would require states to take a precautionary approach and assume a negative forecasted trend for the P3 indicator.
+This narrows the final selection for the 2023 season to Harvest Phase 3.
+In this Harvest Phase, managers would start the season targeting a 5% harvest rate and use information from the following section, as well as any in-season changes to the Harvest Phase selection, to inform the setting of commercial and recreational seasons.

-Commercial and Recreational Season Setting
+Season Setting

-At the onset of the season, the selection of Harvest Phase determines the allowable limits on open areas and period for commercial and recreational fisheries (Table 3).
-Regulation of inseason bag limits, allowable gear types, and final selection of fishing periods and areas are at the discretion of The States.
+At the onset of the season, the selection of Harvest Phase determines a pre-season target harvest rate and target harvest guidelines (Table 2) to inform management recommendations on the allowable open areas and periods for commercial and recreational fisheries.
+To maximize adaptability at meeting these harvest guidelines and ensure longevity of the plan, regulation of daily bag limits, allowable gear types, and final selection of fishing periods and areas will be determined at the discretion of The States.